 The Company's IFAs participate in a stock bonus plan, which provides for the grant and allocation of up to 771,693 bonus credits.
 Each bonus credit represents the right to receive one share of common stock in the Company.
 Participation in the stock bonus plan is dependent upon meeting certain eligibility criteria, and shares are allocated to eligible participants based on certain performance metrics including amount and type of commissions as well as tenure with the firm.
 Bonus credits vest annually in equal increments of 33-1/3% over a three-year period commencing in 2006 and expire on the 10th anniversary following the date of grant.
 Vested bonus credits convert into shares of common stock only upon the occurrence of a Company sale that constitutes a change in control or subsequent to an initial public offering.
 Unvested bonus credits held by IFAs who terminate prior to vesting will be forfeited and may be reallocated to other IFAs eligible under the plan.
 In conjunction with the Transactions, each bonus credit was converted into a right to receive, on the same terms and conditions as previously applicable, bonus credits for common stock in the Company.
 On January 1, 2006, 756,364 bonus credits were granted, and the Company did not grant additional bonus credits during the three years ended December 31, 2006.
-For the three years ended December 31, 2006, the with Selling, Goods or Services" and measures such grants at their then-current lowest aggregate value.
-Since the value is contingent upon the Company's decision to sell itself or perform an initial public offering, the current aggregate value will be zero until such event occurs.
-Upon the occurrence of such an event, the Company will record an expense related to the vested portion of the stock bonus plan and accrue the remaining portion over the remainder of the vesting period.

-Company realized forfeitures with respect to 14,702 bonus credits, all of which occurred in 2006, and no bonus credits have been reallocated.
+For the three years ended December 31, 2006, the Company realized forfeitures with respect to 14,702 bonus credits, all of which occurred in 2006, and no bonus credits have been reallocated.
 As of December 31, 2006, the Company had 742,274 bonus credits outstanding, 251,554 of which are vested.